angelodev83/terraformClassPracticeDay1/project-1-infrastructure/README.md

 ### 2. Customize Your Deployment

-Edit `terraform.tfvars` to personalize your deployment:
+Edit tf scripts to personalize your deployment using the resources from the first deployment.( resource group and ACR)

 ```hcl
 # Example terraform.tfvars